 In Moscow, two other groups lead by prominent mathematicians worked on related problems of theoretical statistical mechanics: those of Roland L.~Dobrushin and Yakov G.~Sinai.
 There was a fertile interaction between these three groups.
 A closely related model of cellular automata, where time is continuous, has been mostly developed in the United States under the name of \df{interacting particle systems}, and has the good fortune of a monograph~\cite{Liggett85} by Thomas Liggett to refer to.
 The development of the discrete-time and continuous-time models was largely independent of each other, probably somewhat due to the limited possibilities of contact between their researchers.
 Andrei Toom participated in the writing of at least two useful introductions: \cite{DiscrLocalMarkov90} and~\cite{ToomProblems95}.

 One of those simplest natural questions is whether the operator \( P \) defining some probabilistic cellular automaton has more than one stationary distribution.
-The transition~\eqref{eq:trans-prob} defines a Markov process.
-If the space \( \sites \) is finite then this is a finite-state Markov chain; the theory of these is well-developed.
+If the space \( \sites \) is finite then the Markov process we defined is a finite-state Markov chain; the theory of these is well-developed.
 The operator \( P \) can then be represented by a matrix.
-The chain has a single stationary distribution if and only if every state is reachable from every other state by a sequence of positive-probability transitions.
+If every state is reachable from every other state by a sequence of positive-probability transitions then the chain has a single stationary distribution.
 A related question is whether for every initial distribution \( \mu \) the sequence \( P^{t}\mu \) converges to this stationary distribution.
 The answer is yes if and only if an additional condition is satisfied: that there is a \( t \) such that every element of the matrix \( P^{t} \) is positive (this excludes the possibility of ``cycling'').